mohalkarushikesh/AI-ML-Engineer-Notes/Python-for-Data-Science-and-Machine-Learning-Bootcamp/Big Data and Spark with Python/Big Data and Spark with Python.md

-Big Data and Spark with Python
+**Big Data and Spark with Python**

-Distibuted machines:
+**Distibuted machines:**
  - advantage of easily scaling
  - Fault tolerance : if one machine fails, still whole network still go on

-Hadoop is a way to distribute very large files across multiple machines
+  **Hadoop** is a way to distribute very large files across multiple machines
   - It uses Hadoop Distributed File System (HDFS)
   - HDFS allows user to work with large dataset
   - HDFS also duplicate blocks of data for fault tolerance
   - It also then uses MapReduce
   - Mapreduces allows computations on that data

   - HDFS uses blocks of data, with a size of data 128MB by default
   - Each of these blocks replicated three times
   - The blocks are distributed in a way to support fauld tolerance
   - Smaller blocks provide more parallelization during the processing
   - Mulitple copies of block prevent loss of data due to failure of a node

-MapReduce is a way of splitting a computation task to a distributed set of files (HDFS)
+**MapReduce** is a way of splitting a computation task to a distributed set of files (HDFS)
     - It consists of job tracker and multiple task trackers
     - The job tracker sends code to run the multiple task trackers
     - The task trackers allocate CPU and memory for tasks and monitor tasks on the worker nodes

-Conclusion:
+**Conclusion**:
     - Using HDFS to distribute large datasets
     - Using MapReduce ro distribute computational task to a distributed dataset